A note on torsion Breuil modules in the case er=p-1: Introduction

 Let $p$ be a prime, $k$ a perfect field of characteristic $p$, $W(k)$ the ring of Witt vectors, $K_0 = W(k)[\frac{1}{p}]$ the fraction field, $K$ a finite totally ramified extension of $K_0$, $e =e(K/K_0)$ the ramification index, $\overline K$ a fixed algebraic closure, and $G_K =\Gal(\overline{K}/K)$ the absolute Galois group.
 We will use $r \in \mathbb Z^{+}$ to denote an integer such that $er \leq p-1$.
 Many of the results in this note are valid for $er \leq p-1$, but we will be most interested in the case $er=p-1$.

-In this note, we will prove that the category $\underline{\M}^{r, u}$ (See Section 2 for the definition) of unipotent torsion Breuil modules is an abelian category when $er=p-1$ and $r<p-1$.
-We first show that the subcategory consisting of objects killed by $p$ is abelian by proving that it is equivalent to another abelian category $\Mod_{k[u]/u^p}^{\phi, u}$ (see Section 1).
-A d\'evissage argument will then finish the proof.
+Integral $p$-adic Hodge theory is about the study of integral lattices (that is, $\Zp$-lattices) in semi-stable Galois representations.
+A feature in integral $p$-adic Hodge theory is to use linear algebra data to study representations, and Breuil modules is one of the most useful linear algebra tool.
+Compared with the usual $p$-adic Hodge theory (that is, the study of $\Qp$-linear representations), one of the advantages of integral $p$-adic Hodge theory is that we can take reductions to study torsion phenomenon.
+In this note, we study torsion Breuil modules, and we prove that the category of \emph{unipotent} torsion Breuil modules is an abelian category when $er=p-1$ and $r<p-1$ (Let us mention here that the term ``unipotent" is a technical linear algebra condition).

-The original motivation for considering these categories was to see if we can generalize the work of \cite{Car08} on torsion log-syntomic cohomologies to the case $er=p-1$.
-However, during the work, we found out that the original approach of \cite{Car08} cannot be generalized.
-We will point out the reason in Section 3.
+Our result is known when $er \leq p-2$ by \cite{Car06}.
+The main motivation for considering the categories in the current paper is to see if we can generalize the work of \cite{Car08} on torsion log-syntomic cohomologies to the case $er=p-1$.
+However, during the work, we found out that the original approach of \textit{loc. cit.} cannot be generalized, so it is clear that we need some new ideas, and we hope we can return to the question in the future work. \footnote{In an earlier preprint version of this paper, arXiv:1410.3953, we have given a sketch of the reason why the work of \cite{Car08} cannot be generalized, see Section 3 of the arXiv version.} As a final note, we hope that these results will be useful for studying (crystalline) Galois representations in the future.
+In particular, these results should be useful for studying reductions of crystalline representations, which have potential applications to study deformation rings (and modularity lifting theorems).

-As a final note, we hope that these results will be useful for studying (crystalline) Galois representations in the future.
+Let us give a sketch of the strategy of the paper.
+We first show that the subcategory consisting of $p$-torsion unipotent Breuil modules is abelian by proving that it is equivalent to another abelian category $\Mod_{k[u]/u^p}^{\phi, u}$ (see Section \ref{section mod with fil}).
+Let us point out here that although it is relatively straightforward to define what it means for a $p$-torsion Breuil module to be unipotent, it is not so straightforward for a general $p^n$-torsion Breuil module; rather, we have to define it in an inductive manner.
+Once we obtain the correct definition of unipotency, a d\'evissage argument will then prove our main result.

 \textbf{Acknowledgement}: The author is very grateful to Tong Liu for initially suggesting these questions, and many useful discussions.
 This note is written when the author is a postdoc in Beijing International Center for Mathematical Research.
 The author would like to thank the institute for the hospitality, and Ruochuan Liu for being his postdoc mentor.
 This work is partially supported by China Postdoctoral Science Foundation General Financial Grant 2014M550539.